Taseen06/MU-University_assignment-PHY123-/README.md

 4)

-Note: Value of sine-theta varies in different compilers.
+Note: The value of sine-theta varies in different compilers.